Drone Shot Video Prompts: 10 Aerial Reveal Templates

-A well-executed drone shot adds 10x the perceived production value of any AI clip.
-The trick is that “drone” is not one camera move — it’s at least five distinct moves (pull-back reveal, orbit, top-down, tilt-up, flyover), and each one needs its own prompt vocabulary.
-Ten copy-ready aerial reveal templates below, each pinned to a specific altitude, path, and altitude change so the model has nothing to invent.
+A well-executed drone shot adds an outsized amount of perceived production value to an AI clip.
+The catch is that “drone” is not one camera move.
+It is at least five distinct moves — pull-back reveal, orbit, top-down, tilt-up, and flyover — and each one needs its own prompt vocabulary.
+Generators invent a path whenever you leave one out, which is why “cinematic drone shot” produces mush.
+The ten templates below are copy-ready, each pinned to a specific altitude, path, and altitude change so the model has nothing to guess.

 The 5-element checklist for any drone shot